AsandaMb/CMPG325-NETWORKS/README.md

 ### 1.5 Extended Star
 - 1 core switch uplinks to two access switches; PCs hang off each access switch.
   Include a screenshot of successful pings.

+The folder includes an expected screenshots word document that includes the tested ping of every topology included

 ---